-Authority was given to them over a fourth of the earth
+Power was given unto them over the fourth part of the earth

 If this were to happen today, 1.5 billion people would die.

-To kill with sword and with famine and with pestilence and by the wild beasts of the earth.
+To kill with sword, and with hunger, and with death, and with the beasts of the earth.

 Death will use the following: